evangelosmeklis/substackreader/README.md

 ## Usage

-Open any Substack article, click the extension icon, and toggle the reading tools you want.
-To archive an article, navigate to it and use the Archive section in the popup.
+Open any Substack article, click the extension icon, and adjust the reading tools you want.
+You can fine-tune typography, save the article to your reading list, or archive it from the popup for offline reading later.